shipwright-io/website/content/en/docs/api/buildstrategies.md

 ## Overview

 There are two types of strategies, the `ClusterBuildStrategy` (`clusterbuildstrategies.shipwright.io/v1alpha1`) and the `BuildStrategy` (`buildstrategies.shipwright.io/v1alpha1`).
-Both strategies define a shared group of steps, needed to fullfil the application build.
+Both strategies define a shared group of steps that are needed to fulfill the application build.

 A `ClusterBuildStrategy` is available cluster-wide, while a `BuildStrategy` is available within a namespace.